30/12/2026

 What certifications or training programs have you completed?

-So I have the UIMLA certification, the mountaineering one, and I have a few degrees as well, in Geography and International Politics and Human Anatomy which have all been incredibly useful in my job as a trekking guide.
+So I have the UIMLA certification, the Mountaineering Instructor Award (MCI), and I have a couple of degrees as well: a BA in Geography and International Politics and a BSc in Osteopathy which have all been incredibly useful in my job as a trekking guide.

 What made you decide to join Mont Blanc Treks?

 I'd been working already for several years for other trekking agencies, and I've been very lucky.
 They've all been good.
-I haven't worked for a bad trekking agency, and I should say that, but they all do vary.
+I haven't worked for a bad trekking agency, and I should say that, but they do all vary.
 I bumped into Sarah when I was working for another trekking agency I was guiding.
 She was picking up some clients in Italy.
 We got chatting, and then the next year, I did one trek for Mont Blanc Treks, and slowly I've done more.
-And then slowly it’s become all my work is for MBT and I answer the inquiries as well.
+And then slowly all my work is for MBT and I answer the enquiries as well.

 What key skills are essential to being a successful guide?

-I hope it kind of goes without saying that you have to be competent in the mountains, all the time, in any weather, and that's your benchmark start point.
+I hope it goes without saying that you have to be competent in the mountains, all the time, in any weather, and that's the benchmark, the start point.
 I think we're probably all really different, but I think a sense of humour is massively important.
-Bucket load of patience, enjoying spending time with people, because fundamentally, the job is about looking after people, and if you don't enjoy that, then you’d hate the job.
-You need to be massively flexible, not physically, but lots of problem solving.
+A bucket-load of patience and enjoying spending time with people… because fundamentally, the job is about looking after people, and if you don't enjoy that, then you’d hate the job.
+You need to be massively flexible, not physically(!), but there is often lots of problem solving.
 So those are the chief skills, and not really anything to do with the mountain side of it, because that's taken as read that you can already do that.

 How do you prepare for a new trek?

-I usually drag my partner along, and recce.
+I usually drag my partner, Russ, along and recce.
 He reciprocates by dragging me along to do the things he needs to do.

 What equipment do you always carry, and why?

 We have a Tekking Kit list of the sensible items like waterproofs, and first aid kits etc. and I take it as read that we all should carry that stuff.
-In addition to those standard things, I always carry a multi tool, which is super useful because it's got a knife, but it's particularly got things like pincers, so really useful.
+In addition to those standard things, I always carry a multi-tool, which is super useful because it's got a knife, but it's also got things like pincers, so really useful.
 What amuses the clients most is I often carry an umbrella.
 I've been called Mary Poppins a few times.
-When I worked in Nepal, a lot of the Nepalese guides carried umbrellas in warm, humid and rainy conditions, and I thought what a good idea.
+When I worked in Nepal, a lot of the Nepalese guides carried umbrellas in warm, humid and rainy conditions, and I thought that was a good idea.

 How do you assess the risk level of a trek?